 If your spacecraft is a complicated shape like the Starship Enterprise, you have a real problem.

 If you have a physical model of your spacecraft, you can try estimating its displacement by caulking it water-tight, immersing it in a container of water, and measuring the water it displaces.
 Alternatively, fill a box with sand, dump the sand into measuring cups to measure the volume of sand, put the model in the box and fill it with sand, dump the sand out into measuring cups, and finally subtract the two volumes to discover the volume of the model.

-Alternatively, you can proceed like graphic artist Myn.pheos, creating your mesh in the amazing free program Blender and using the Quantities Bill script to calculate the volumes.
+Alternatively, you can proceed like graphic artist Myn.pheos, creating your mesh in the amazing free program Blender and using the 3D Printing Toolbox to calculate the volumes.
 Myn.pheos also has some techniques to find the center of gravity of various components, and to discover optimal placement of heat radiators.

 The following tips are specific to the Blender software, but an artist skilled with another 3D computer modeling program could adapt the tips to their software.
 Myn.pheos is a native of Slovakia, and English is his second language.
 Myn.pheos:

 I must say that I am very impressed with Myn.pheos' technique.
 I am reasonably skilled with Blender, but it never occurred to me that it could be used to find centers of gravity and optimal heat radiator placement.
 Myn.pheos is a genius.

 He decided to make a Gaseous-core Open-cycle nuclear thermal rocket mod for KSP.
 He is using Blender 3D as his modeling program.

 He wanted to add some heat radiators (because GCR need lots of them), when he became aware of the dangers of neutron embrittlement, neutron activation, and radiation scattering.
 It seems that William Black was working on a similar project.

 Meanwhile William Black was already hard at work on a GCR.
 He is also using Blender 3D.